Healthy approach to Thanksgiving

 “The rituals and traditions of Thanksgiving are a large reason we love the holiday so much,” added Hein.
 “In our society, preparing food is one way we express our love.”

 Thanksgiving is all about food.
 In preparing that food we’re showing our love.
-We spend those long hours in the kitchen — elbow-deep in raw poultry, mixing massive bowls of lovely stuffing, shaping mouth-watering buttery dinner rolls or kaiser buns, stirring that delicious gravy — all to nourish our loved ones with a really great dinner.
+We spend those long hours in the kitchen — elbow-deep in raw poultry, mixing massive bowls of lovely stuffing, shaping mouth-watering buttery dinner rolls, stirring that delicious gravy — all to nourish our loved ones with a really great dinner.
 It’s a precious ritual.

 “Traditionally, Thanksgiving is comprised of many carbohydrate-rich foods: potatoes, stuffing, corn, sweet potatoes, bread, cranberry sauce and desserts,” Hein added.
 “It wouldn’t be ‘Thanksgiving’ without these foods.”

-So how does an advocate of healthy cooking and fitness like Hein handle being faced with all these carbohydrate-rich, calorie-laden, unhealthy foods?
+So how does an advocate of healthy eating like Hein handle being faced with all these carbohydrate-rich, calorie-laden, unhealthy foods?

 Hein suggests that our Thanksgiving focus be on family and friends rather than eating way too much food.
 We don’t need to feel that we must eat as much as possible so that we have that ‘I can’t eat another bite’ feeling.
 “I don’t feel that’s necessary or a good outlook for the day,” she said.
 “Give yourself permission to enjoy the food, but as with anything, I always preach moderation.”